tansive/tansive/README.md

 > Note: Tansive can run docker distributions.
 However, in this setup we are running Tansive itself in docker, and therefore running an MCP server packaged in docker would involve DIND or mounting the docker UDS.

 Open the `.env` file in your favorite editor and replace the placeholder value GITHUB_TOKEN with your actual access token created from your Github personal settings.
-Replace placeholder value for GITHUB_CMD with the full path to github-mcp-server binary that your downloaded in the previous step.

 ```bash
 # Run the setup script again to update the resources